3dcitydb/3dcitydb-docs/source/wfs/docker.rst

   Tag of the runtime image, https://hub.docker.com/_/tomcat.

+.. option:: DEFAULT_CONFIG=</path/to/default/config.xml>

+  Name of the default config file shall that shall be copied into the image and used by default when running a container.
+The config file must be located inside the *resources/docker* folder (default: `default-config.xml`).

 .. option:: TOMCAT_USER=<tomcat>

+  Name of the user running the Tomcat service inside the container (default: *tomcat*).
-  Name of the user inside the container.
-Default UID = 1000.
+  Note that the user is assigned the fixed UID = 1000.

-.. option:: TOMCAT_Group=<tomcat>
+.. option:: TOMCAT_GROUP=<tomcat>

+  Name of the group that the user shall be assigned to (default: *tomcat*).
-  Name of the group inside the container.
-Default GID = 1000.
+  Note that the group is assigned the fixed GID = 1000.

 .. rubric:: Build process